bigmlcom/python/docs/index.rst

 Note that the ``add_rules`` argument will only add the list of rules leading to the prediction if the ``last prediction`` missing strategy is used.
-Porportional missing strategy builds predictions by computing a weighted average of many different predictions, so the path to the prediction is not unique usually.
+Proportional missing strategy builds predictions by computing a weighted average of many different predictions, so the path to the prediction is not unique usually.